Skip to content

 Benchmark Time CPU Iterations

-bm_no_false_sharing/8 3.6 ns 28 ns 194444444The version without padding gets slower as the number of threads increases—because every write by each core has to kick out the cache lines of other cores, and the overhead of the cache coherence protocol (MESI) grows super-linearly with the thread count (roughly O(n²), because each write needs to notify the other n-1 cores).
-With padding, each counter exclusively occupies a cache line, threads do not interfere with each other, and performance barely changes with thread count.
-This difference can reach nearly 8x at 8 threads—that is the real destructive power of false sharing.
+In the version without padding, the more threads, the slower it gets—because each core's write has to kick out the other cores' cache lines, and the cache coherence protocol (MESI) overhead grows super-linearly with the number of threads (roughly O(n²), because each write needs to notify the other n-1 cores).
+With padding, each counter occupies its own cache line, threads don't interfere with each other, and performance barely changes with thread count.
+This difference can reach nearly 8x at 8 threads—this is the real lethality of false sharing.

-Thread Creation: Don't Create Threads Inside the Loop
+Thread Creation: Don't Create Threads in the Loop

 for (auto _ : state) {